akshata-patankar/About-me/README.md

 3. Currency Exchange Dashboard  – Built a dashboard to track and analyze EUR and USD exchange rates over time.
 4. Self-Esteem & Class Participation Study – Conducted a mini research project exploring the relationship between self-esteem and participation in class.
 5. Coral Health Classification – Performed image processing and applied machine learning techniques to classify coral health.
-6. Fraud Detection System – Developed a model to detect fraudulent transactions in datasets.
+6. Gold Price Forecasting – Forecasted gold prices using ARIMA model.

-7. Gold Price Forecasting – Forecasted gold prices using ARIMA models and compared custom-built models with predefined ones.
+- Currently working on:
 8. Data Cleaning & EDA with SQL – Applied SQL techniques for data cleaning and exploratory data analysis on real-world datasets.
-9. UK Customer Distribution Analysis – Analyzed customer distribution patterns across the UK using demographic and transactional data.
+9. Fraud Detection System – Developed a model to detect fraudulent transactions in datasets.